Using Itineraries For A Tour¶

 In summary, the following thoughts on Tours and Itineraries:

-You should consume the itineraries resource via structured_itineraries
+You should consume the itineraries resource via

-referenced on the tour dossier.
+, referenced on the tour dossier.Each itinerary will have a

 attribute.
-We show the most appropriate itinerary in the structured_itineraries
+We show the most appropriate itinerary in thestructured_itineraries

-Once you have the appropriate itineraries resource, simply consuming the days will provide you the most important data you need.
+at time of consumption as means of convenience.Once you have the appropriate itineraries resource, simply consuming the days will provide you the most important data you need.

 Documentation for the Itinerary object is available within our itineraries documentation.